Brave Parenting Guide to TikTok

 New TikTok Skullbreaker challenge lands youth in ICU with head injury and stitches (see above picture, left)

-There is even a website dedicated to recording the amount of deaths and injuries associated with TikTok.
+A website even exists dedicated to recording the number of deaths and injuries associated with TikTok.

 #5 Parental Controls & Ratings

-RESTRICTED MODE: Uses an algorithms to attempt to limit videos that may not be appropriate for all audiences.
+RESTRICTED MODE: Uses algorithms to limit videos that may not be appropriate for all audiences.

 SCREEN TIME MANAGEMENT: Set up a time limit for app usage.

-AUTOMATIC UNDER 16 RESTRICTION: Users under 16 years old will have Direct Messages automatically disabled.
+AUTOMATIC UNDER 16 RESTRICTION: Users under 16 will automatically have Direct Messages disabled.

-Both Restricted Mode and Screen Time Management features can be protected with a 4-digit PASSWORD.
-This means that parents can set these limits up and a child cannot undo them.
-Not only that, but a parent can link their own TikTok account with their child’s in order to adjust limits remotely.
+Restricted Mode and Screen Time Management features allow a 4-digit PASSWORD protection.
+This will enable parents to set these limits up, and a child cannot undo them.
+Not only that, but a parent can link their TikTok account with their children to adjust limits remotely.

-Another way to increase privacy and security is to change the default safety setting for “who can post comments,” “who can duet with you,” “who can react to your videos” from Everyone to Friends.
-Although making the account private should ensure strangers can’t find your child, these settings make it so that your child can’t invite strangers in.
+To increase privacy and security, change the default safety setting for “who can post comments,” “who can duet with you,” and “who can react to your videos” from Everyone to Friends.
+Although making the account private should ensure strangers can’t find you, these settings make it so that you aren’t inviting strangers in.

 Ratings: